Do not be fooled into believing these writers are somehow conservative because of their black and white pix or writings on ancient wisdom.

 - Margaret Sanger brought a new understanding of the importance of women's reproductive rights to civil society.
 Sanger counted many of the early New Thought progressives among her friends and colleagues.
 Sanger has been accused of many things, we have not been able to substantiate any of the negatives, so we invite you to explore her work for yourself and form your own conclusions.

 - With her book, the Game of Life, Shinn entered into the consciousness of the 20th Century.
-Rejected by traditional publishers, she self-published and her works became instant classics from the get go.
+Rejected by traditional publishers, Florence self-published her works which became instant classics.
+Millions of people throughout the world have read Shinn's work and been inspired to deeper happiness and greater prosperity..

 was New Thought before New Thought got the name.
 Smiles' work preceded Mary Baker Eddy's creation of Christian Science and was contemporary with Emerson.
 Samuel Smiles was a member of the Chartist movement which called for six reforms to make the British political system more democratic; one of these reforms was the right of the regular working man to vote.
 Angry Royalists under the leadership of Disreali struggled to suppress democratic desires of regular british citizens which they felt were due to the "negative influence of Yankee Democracy."
 Only the landed gentry were allowed to vote.
 After working for years to secure the rights of the common man to vote and run for election to parliament, Smiles realized that this was out of his hands and turned his energies to uplift regular folks through other means, writing Self Help in 1859..
 Englishmen did not gain the right to vote until 1867, thus Smiles made a wise decision, albeit this decision was forced upon him by circumstances.
 Although his book Self Help has sometimes been called a "eulogy of selfishness," Smiles work would be despised by Corporate Anarchists (Libertarians) because his observations of unregulated markets led him to the understanding that regulations are essential to the protection of regular people.
 His sound teachings regarding thrift and prosperity would also upset adherents to old New Thought ideas of the late 20th Century.

 - The ancient greeks believed in the mysteries and understood the true meaning of loyalty.
+It was felt that drama was the vehicle by which humanity could understand itself, the forces of life and thereby discern the truth of the Divine.
 Sophocles illuminated the way to deeper understanding and higher wisdom.
+We present Antigone which explores the themes of Human Rights / Divine Law versus tyranny.
+What decides fate?
+Genetics?
+Fate?

 Swedenborg was both a scientist and spiritualist who believed deeply that unseen energies permeate every aspect of existence.